 If students have knowledge or skill deficits in a particular area, they are responsible for self-study.
-The student can choose a self-study program of his/her own, or ask the Academic Lead for advice on how to improve understanding of certain material or competence in skills.
+The student can develop a self-study plan on his/her own, or ask the Academic Lead for advice on how to improve understanding of certain material or competence in skills.